nebukzza/sigma-converter/README.md

 # sigma
-sigma converter in bash for elastic 6.8
+Sigma converter in bash for Elastic 6.8 field mappings.
+Simply converts all files

+use -v for verbose

 Converted rules are in folder elastalert